 Amazon offers a way to cut the cost of your weekly shopping.
 But is Amazon Subscribe and Save worth it?
+Take a look at what’s involved and how much you could save.

 The cost of our weekly shop has almost doubled over the last 20 years, although a 4-pack of Stella is apparently cheaper, so it’s not all bad news.
 With these ever-increasing prices, it’s more important to shop around to find the best prices.